 “Brașov is halfway to your destination.”

 Statement.
-Does she imply that she would possibly consider continuing the journey?
+Does she imply that she would possibly consider continuing the journey to Sighișoara?

 Where she has statements, he has questions.
 How wonderful must it be to be so young, free, at ease and confident that the world is yours and it will always bend to your whims!

 Wasn’t he just like that twenty years ago?
-A student at the same university she’s studying, only a different department.
-The world was his, except a shadow on uncertainty was continually looming over his head.
+A student at the same university she’s studying, only in a different department.
+The world was his, except a shadow of uncertainty was continually looming over his head.
 The future did not always seem a pastel picture.
-And life proved it right.
+And life proved it correct.